Satisfactory Academic Progress

 Treatment of Incompletes, Withdrawals, Repetitions, Non-Credit Remedial Courses, Second Degrees, and First-time SAP Problems

-- A repeated class replaces the prior class and is counted in the quantitative standards each time hours are attempted and once for completed hours.
-The repeated class grade replaces the prior class grade and is included in the cumulative GPA.
+- A repeated class is counted in the quantitative standards each time hours are attempted and one for completed hours.
+The highest grade earned will be used in calculating the GPA.

 - A student may take six hours of non-credit remedial courses along with for-credit classes.
 Remedial courses do not count as credit toward the student’s degree.
 GPA and remedial credit hours are included in the semester totals but not in the cumulative total on the students transcript.
 Non-credit remedial courses are included in the total attempted hours, total earned hours, and the cumulative GPA for Satisfactory Academic Progress purposes.

-- 100 level English as a Second Language remedial courses count up to 12 hours of elective credit toward a bachelors degree and 6 hours of elective credit toward an associate degree.
-All remedial ESL classes are counted in the attempted hours and included in the cumulative GPA for SAP purposes.
+- All remedial ESL classes are counted in the attempted hours and included in the cumulative GPA for SAP purposes.

 Monitoring Satisfactory Academic Progress

-Southwestern monitors satisfactory academic progress at the end of each fall and spring semester.
+Southwestern monitors satisfactory academic progress at the end of each fall, spring and summer semester.
 Student Financial Services is responsible for monitoring progress and for notifying students that they are on financial aid suspension.